Palwisha-18/javascript_notes/02_Fundamentals/3_Data_Types/learning_outcome.md

     * To access a object’s property, we can use the dot notation (`.`) or the array-like notation (`[]`).

-Note: To get the current type of the value that the variable stores, you use the `typeof` operator
+Note: To get the current type of the value that the variable stores, you use the `typeof` operator.